-The data of softwares such as Eclipse and Mozilla firefox is obtained from bugzilla -an open bug repository [9] [10].
+The data of software such as Eclipse and Mozilla Firefox is obtained from bugzilla -an open bug repository [9] [10].
 Dataset of bug reports is obtained.
 This data is divided into training and testing groups and experiments are performed on different set of data from these groups.
+In Our Project We Are Using Our Bug Repository and we also make our own compiler for taking input.
+First we compile file and take input from there.